Paper Kite 2019

-The 2018 vintage saw the Western Cape very much in the grip of a long drought, and the challenge was to pick the grapes early enough to retain what acidity was available, while still allowing them to ripen sufficiently.
+The 2019 vintage saw the Western Cape very much in the grip of a long drought, and the challenge was to pick the grapes early enough to retain what acidity was available, while still allowing for sufficient fruit ripeness to develop.
 Being a hot, dry and early harvest meant that the grapes were extremely clean and healthy, with great concentration.

 Semillon, especially from these old clone vineyards, has come to epitomise what we are seeking in our wines.
 It provides us with wines of texture and depth, with none of the facile primary characteristics that we see in so many modern clones.